GuyBarros/nomad0.10_release_blog_series/README.md

 ## Result

-our chat application should be accessible via port 9002 from the host its running from.
+Our chat application should be accessible via port 9002 from the host its running from.

 ##### Chat App
 ![Image](./assets/chat_screenshot.jpg)